Nepal is well-known for flaunting a chain of the planet’s largest mountains, the Himalayas.

 Mount Everest, which brags the tallest peak at 8850 metres, is the range’s poster child, featuring on wallpapers, films and every adventure junkie’s bucket list.
-The mountain is breathtaking – literally – as mountain climbers need to pack bottled oxygen to survive its thin atmosphere if they dare to reach the summit.
+The mountain is breathtaking – literally – as climbers need to pack bottled oxygen to survive its thin atmosphere if they dare to reach the summit.

 At the feet of the iconic mountain, however, lays grass hills, plains and – the less-marketed – impoverished villages that are vulnerable to human trafficking and sexual exploitation.